-The Liberty University School of Law Prosecution Clinic currently offers summer and fall extern opportunities in the Bedford, VA, and Appomattox, VA, Commonwealth’s Attorney’s Offices.
+The Liberty University School of Law Prosecution Clinic currently offers summer and fall extern opportunities in the Bedford, VA, Commonwealth’s Attorney’s Offices.

 Working closely with Virginia Commonwealth’s Attorneys, Liberty Law students are given the opportunity to represent the Commonwealth of Virginia in the prosecution of criminal law cases.
 Clinic students construct plea offers with defense counsel, prepare witnesses for court, and conduct hearings and criminal trials.